-Before learning the turbidity sensor, we need to understand what is turbidity.
+We need to understand what is turbidity, before learning the turbidity sensor.
 Turbidity is a measure of water quality that reflects the amount of suspended particles in a water sample by observing the amount of light scattered through it.
 The more pronounced the light scattering, the higher the turbidity of the water.
 Typically, the factors that affect water turbidity are the content of suspended solids and tiny particles.
 These tiny particles can be composed of sediment, clay, organic and inorganic materials, dissolved organic compounds, and algae.
 Water with high turbidity often requires purification processes before it can be used in industrial and domestic applications.
 This is because a decrease in turbidity often implies a reduction in harmful substances, bacteria, and viruses in the water.

 Why need to measure water turbidity?

 Turbidity in Drinking Water

 The higher the turbidity in drinking water, the greater the risk of gastrointestinal diseases in humans.
 This is because contaminants such as viruses and bacteria can attach themselves to suspended solids.
 These solids can interfere with disinfection processes.
 Drinking water is typically treated surface water or groundwater because the particles and microorganisms naturally present in surface water and groundwater are not suitable for direct human consumption.
 Currently, drinking water regulations stipulate that turbidity should not exceed 1 NTU (Nephelometric Turbidity Unit).